7 Best Air Purifiers for Germs and Viruses 2026

 FAQs

-What does CADR mean and why is it important when choosing an air purifier?
+What does “True HEPA” mean when choosing an air purifier?

 How often should I replace the filters in my air purifier?

-Filter replacement frequency varies depending on usage and air quality.
-Generally, HEPA filters should be replaced every 6-12 months, while activated carbon filters may need replacing every 3-6 months.
-Always follow the manufacturer’s recommendations.
+Filter replacement frequency depends on usage and air quality.
+Most manufacturers recommend replacing HEPA filters every 6-12 months.
+Activated carbon filters typically need replacing every 3-6 months.
+Many smart air purifiers will notify you when filter replacement is needed.

 Leave a Comment